Employer Guide to Internships

 This, of course, is the ideal.
 If a solution cannot be found, move on.
 If the problem is with the student or the Employer Supervisor, consult the Faculty Supervisor or the Director of Career Planning.
-If the problem is with the Faculty Supervisor, consult with Jenelle Henry, Director of Career Planning, at 610-606-4648.
+If the problem is with the Faculty Supervisor, consult with Andrew Leister, Assistant Director of Career Planning, at 610-606-4648.

 - Call: Employer Supervisors should call the Faculty Supervisor or Director of Career Planning when a problem arises which cannot be resolved through discussion.
 Such a problem might be absenteeism, failure to follow directions, poor attitude, and inappropriate dress.